 Servo Fine Tune Video

 In the video below, we will demonstrate a few steps of this exercise by calibrating JD's arm servos.
-The video does not cover the entire calibration process, as the process should quite clear of what you will be doing.
-Some servos will be a little crooked, which is a physical limitation to the servo mechanism.
-The software will allow you to calibrate the servos by providing offset values.
-This creates a profile, which you can save on the local PC or on the EZ-Cloud for mobile use.
+The video does not cover the entire calibration process, as the process should quite clear of the exercise.

 What You Will Need

-- An assembled, calibrated, and connected JD with charged battery
+- An assembled and connected JD with charged battery

 - A PC with latest EZ-Builder Installed